Migration and Predation

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive at Kilimanjaro International Airport (JRO) near Arusha, Tanzania, by February 6.
 For most, this means departing from home on February 5.
 Depart from Kilimanjaro International Airport (JRO) on the evening of February 21.
-If you are continuing on the Kenya and/or Rwanda extension, see flight details for the extension in its separate itinerary.
+If you are continuing on our Kenya extension, see the Flights section in its itinerary for departure information.

 Which safari is right for me if I want to travel to Africa?